-supervision of The Academy at St. J necessary precautions to ensure the ties at Central Park.
-I understand that my child will be oan of Arc faculty and staff.
-I understand that the schoos safety of my child.
-I will not hold the any of The Acades, faculty and staff members, administrators or volunte ol will take the emy at St. Joan
+supervision of The Academy at St. Jonecessary precautions to ensure the given will take the y at St. Joan

 Name of Parent/Guardian:

 Signature of Parent/Guardian:

 Date:

 APPENDIX G

 Photo / Media Works Permission Form

 This document revokes permission for The Academy at St. Joan of Arc to reproduce photographs and video taken of students associated with the promotion of The Academy.
 Permission is revoked for: